adam10603/ChatScraper/README.md

 #### `--force-download`

 The script will always save a copy of each VOD's chat log in a local cache which speeds up future searches of the same VOD.
-Use this flag to re-download the chat logs even if they are present in the cache.
+The cache directory is called `cache` and it's automatically created in the same directory the script is in.

-This directory is called `cache` by default and it's automatically created in the same directory the script is in.
+This flag will re-download the chat logs even if they are in the cache.
+This also refreshes the cached version.

 #### `<Video ID>...`